 Note that "establishment" in the context of initial investment is understood as a production unit and not a legal entity.

-- 23. 'large investment project' means an initial investment with eligible costs exceeding EUR 50 million, calculated at prices and exchange rates on the date of granting the subsidy - 24. 'adjusted subsidy amount' means the maximum permissible subsidy amount for a large investment project, calculated according to the following formula:
+- 23. 'large investment project' means an initial investment with eligible costs exceeding £42.5 million. - 24. 'adjusted subsidy amount' means the maximum permissible subsidy amount for a large investment project, calculated according to the following formula: